As adopted on April 28, 2023, and revised on June 28, 2023.

 The Chair is responsible for maintaining sound working relationships between staff and faculty, and between staff and students in the department.
 The Chair works closely with the department administrator to ensure that department facilities and necessary resources are in order.
 While the Chair is ultimately responsible for sound management of department finances, the Chair has the responsibility to ensure transparency in resource allocation by making the department’s extant operating budget available to faculty Members of the department on a semesterly basis.
 The Chair will discuss any significant expenditure of department resources with faculty Members.
 The Chair ensures that leave planning for faculty protects faculty Members’ progression toward promotion, and ensures the fulfillment of departmental administrative responsibilities and core teaching needs.

 The Chair will canvass eligible faculty for their interest and availability to serve the department as the DGS and DUS.
 Such appointments will be made with attention to regular and equitable rotation among eligible faculty.
 If multiple faculty express interest in assuming one of these responsibilities at any given time, or if no faculty come forward to assume one of these responsibilities at any given time, the appointment will be discussed and agreed upon collectively in a faculty meeting.
+These responsibilities ought to be met by tenured faculty, or, if necessary, untenured faculty who have passed their fourth-year review.
+In the event that an untenured professor serves as DGS or DUS, they will be granted one course release for every academic year in which they serve in such a capacity.

 The DGS coordinates directly with the Chair on graduate affairs and reports from the Vice Dean for Graduate Education regarding university policies.
 The DGS oversees the department’s graduate program and is responsible for assigning advisors to incoming students, overseeing the usage of funding allocated to graduate activities, managing the rotation of core course instruction among department faculty, ensuring the provision of regular opportunities for graduate professionalization, and allocating graduate teaching responsibilities, in coordination with the Chair, and DUS as necessary.